Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model: Experiments

-Specifically, we evaluate the detection performance of DetectGPT and our method with the query budget continually increasing.
-Letting $Q$ denote the query budget, DetectGPT uses $Q-1$ random perturbations to estimate the detection measure $\ell(\vx, p_\vtheta, q)$.
-In contrast, our method uses $Q-1$ typical samples for fitting the surrogate model and still uses a large number of random perturbations (as stated, $200$) to estimate $\ell$, which is arguably more reliable.
+We then compare our method to DetectGPT in detecting contents generated by GPT-2.
 In \cref{fig:clipscore_per_chatgpt}, we present a comparison of detection AUROC on the datasets mentioned earlier.
 To reduce the influence of randomness, we report average results and variances over three random runs.
 For a comprehensive comparison, we also draw the performance of DetectGPT using 20 and 30 queries in the figure.
 As shown, our method outperforms DetectGPT significantly, achieving faster performance gains, particularly under a lower query budget.
 Notably, our method using only 10 queries can outperform DetectGPT using 20 queries in all three cases.

 Interestingly, our method can already surpass DetectGPT in the 2-query case, especially on the WritingPrompts dataset.
 In that case, our method fits a GP model with only the original text passage as well as a random perturbation.
 This result confirms that the GP-based surrogate model is highly data-efficient and excels at interpolating the scores of typical samples to unseen data.
 Furthermore, DetectGPT's performance gain with increasing query times is slow on the WritingPrompts dataset, as its detection AUROCs using 16, 20, and 30 queries are similar.
 In contrast, our method does not face this issue.
 Given that the variances are minor compared to the mean values, we omit repeated random runs in the following analysis.